iHaagcom/PPTX2HTML/README.md

 # PPTX2HTML
 Powerpoint to HTML converter

+This is a python application that can convert a Microsoft powerpoint file to html. it will present as if you're presenting a timmed presentation. video and audio are supported.
 For the experimental Whisper transcriptions to work, you need to have the following files in the same directory (note whisper is in a folder called 'Whisper'):
 "ffmpeg.exe"
 "Whisper\\main.exe"